oiertwo/spreadsheet-ecology-lesson/00-intro.md

 ### Spreadsheet programs

-- LibreOffice - used in these lessons because it's a free, open source spreadsheet program
+- LibreOffice Calc - used in these lessons because it's a free, open source spreadsheet program
 - Microsoft Excel
 - Gnumeric
-- OpenOffice.org
+- OpenOffice.org Calc

 Commands may differ a bit between programs, but general ideas for thinking about spreadsheets is the same.